fastparrot/ansible-yourls/README.md

 Requirements
 ------------
-This role was built to be used with:
+This role has no requirements, but was built to be used with:

 	geerlingguy.apache
 	geerlingguy.apache-php-fpm
 	geerlingguy.php
     geerlingguy.php-versions

+It also requires MySQL

 Role Variables
 --------------